It’s not what you say out of your mouth that determines your life, it’s what you whisper to yourself that has the most power!

 Your word must become your law.
 In other words, the promises you make to yourself you must keep.
 Promises kept help you create consistency, and you need consistency to build a healthy self-image.

 Consistency is important when it comes to building a healthy self-image because a healthy self-image is not something that suddenly fluctuates with the changing winds/opinions.
 It is something that is steady and steadfast.
 I’m of course not suggesting that your self-image doesn’t change over time.
 Of course, it does.
 You certainly don’t see yourself the same way today as you saw yourself years ago.
 In fact, you might see yourself very differently in a variety of roles and/or situations.
-Your self-image is, therefore, fluid, however, it requires consistency and consistency comes from your ability to keep your word to follow through and do things a certain way.
+Your self-image is, therefore, fluid, however, it requires consistency and consistency come from your ability to keep your word to follow through and do things a certain way.

 A person who doesn’t keep their word (the promises they make to themselves) is often the person who is heavily influenced/swayed by other people and their opinions.
 When you keep your word you are sending a strong message that you are running your life based on your own feelings and perspectives.
 You are not swayed by outside circumstances.
 This, of course, doesn’t mean you can’t change your mind.
 But that “change of mind” must come from a decision you make from within that is not primarily based on external factors.
 That is when you know that you are the one in the driver’s seat of your life; that is when you know you are the captain of your own ship.